QuentinRa/blog.quentinra.dev/it/project/agile-scrum/index.md

 The **Scrum master** is **making sure that the developers** <small>(the product owner, and the company too)</small> **are only focusing on their job**, and not on applying Scrum.
 He should **organize (or sometimes facilitate) meetings**, **support the team**, **manage the tools**, do **reporting**, **deal with blockers**, and **"timeboxing"** <small>(a meeting shouldn't last more than it was supposed to)</small>  so that the project is going smoothly.

-The Scrum Master is an expert of Scrum, and he/she must **ensure that Scrum is used properly**, but if the team agree on changing something, he/she must be **open for changes** (as he/she follows the principles and values of Scrum).
+The Scrum Master is an expert in Scrum, and he/she must **ensure that Scrum is used properly**, but if the team agrees on changing something, he/she must be **open for changes** (as he/she follows the principles and values of Scrum).

 <details class="details-e">
 <summary>Random notes</summary>